 Q: What happens when a child is visibly unable to answer a Question “yes”?

-A: The mentor makes sure the child has his or her Necessities met, then focuses both on ensuring everyone's corresponding Basic Needs are met, and also on helping the child meet whatever Basic Need corresponds to the Question being asked.
+A: The mentor makes sure the child has his or her Necessities met, checks which Basic Needs may be unmet, then helps the child meet whatever Basic Need corresponds to the Question being asked.

 Q: How does this happen?